Spring on Cheshire County NH roads and trails

 From the pond, I headed south.
 The trail was unpaved, wide, and shaded.
 It’s a snowmobile trail when there’s snow cover, but motorized vehicles are supposed to stay off the rest of the year.
 Wide ruts in some soft sections of the trail told me that an ATV driver or two had ignored the restriction.
 Aside from that, the trail was in good condition between the pond and state road 119.
 South of there, the trail was full of roots and rocks, looking like a typical New Hampshire woods walk.
 I got as far as Royalston Road before turning around.

-Monadnock Region Sampler
+Monadnock Region summer sampler

 A summer Saturday, great weather, and no schedule to keep: this is as good as July gets.